Kiranjith83/SA/SA.md

   - Payload poll is 25KB of data.

 ## RedShift
-- OLAP
+- OLAP (Online Analytics processing).
+  - Way of checking sum of things sold on each region.
 - Is petabyte scale data wareshouse solution.
 - Data base is designed for OLAP based application (Online Alalytical Processing).
-- OLTP (Online Transaction Processing) which is what most normal db do.
+- OLTP (Online Transaction Processing) which is what most other db do.
 - Update and add individual record is what RDS do.
 - RedShift is used for Dataware housing and Analytics and data is stored in Column.
   - For example: Every ones firstname, surname and everyones age is stored together in same location of physical storage devices.